admirhodzic/web-video-chat/README.md

 # web-video-chat

-Peer-to-peer video chat in a web page, using WebRTC standard JavaScript API and Firebase database for messaging.
+Peer-to-peer video chat and screen sharing in a web page, using WebRTC standard JavaScript API and Firebase database for messaging.

-Just open the page, send the URL to your friend and enjoy a video chat!
+Just open the page, send the URL to your friend and enjoy !

 https://admirhodzic.github.io/web-video-chat